FAQs about DWeb Camp

 About Families and Pets:

 A: Yes!
 And the first 15 children under the age of 12 can come for free.
-Children ages 12-17 are $200.
+Children ages 12-17 pay less than the discounted tickets.
 We will have a family camping area, where you can pitch your tent in a quiet zone, away from the music and late night gatherings.
 We will also have a family area with activities that young kids can enjoy.

 Q: How friendly is the camp to children?
 I would like to make it a family event.